Overview

 Policy Alignment and Community Benefits

-The Official Community Plan (OCP) calls for creating complete neighbourhoods where residents can meet daily needs close to home.
-Neighbourhood nodes provide a focal point and identity for each area, while reducing the need to drive for every errand.
+The Official Community Plan (OCP) calls for managing growth by creating complete, compact neighbourhoods where residents can meet daily needs close to home.
+This includes supporting small-scale commercial uses in residential areas, encouraging mixed-use neighbourhood centres, and focusing growth where it can be served by transit, walking, and cycling.
+Neighbourhood nodes help establish a focal point and identity for each neighbourhood, while reducing the need to drive for every errand.

 Neighbourhood nodes also advance our Community Climate Action Plan (CCAP) by promoting compact, complete communities that reduce greenhouse gas emissions and create vibrant, people-oriented places.